| Featured

 APM Body of Knowledge • APM Publications

-Available to pre-order now, ahead of its official launch in April 2025, the APM BoK 8th edition reflects the challenging backdrop for project delivery through expanded topics including leadership, systems thinking and sustainability.
+Available now the APM Body of Knowledge 8th edition reflects the challenging backdrop for project delivery through expanded topics including leadership, systems thinking and sustainability.

 How reliant should project professionals be on AI?